Wastewater is a resource too

 “These plants are becoming multifunctional: The original prime function is, of course, to improve public health.
 The biggest new value is good water resource management and a healthy natural water ecosystem,” says Mark van Loosdrecht, Professor of Environmental Biotechnology and Wastewater Engineering at Delft University of Technology, the Netherlands.

 He adds that energy recovery can sometimes also be a good business case – for example, when it reduces the cost of sludge disposal.
 Moreover, he points out that systems that truly generate income from wastewater treatment have a major advantage because they are used not only in countries with big public sectors but also in countries where private companies handle wastewater treatment.

 From sludge to heat, power and fertiliser

-Global Service Line Leader at Ramboll Water, Janet Egli, sees multifunctional as “an integrated treatment approach that not only cleans wastewater but also recovers its resources”.
+I understand multifunctional as an integrated treatment approach that not only cleans wastewater but also recovers its resources.